TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/ES6/Index.rst

 `importmaps <https://html.spec.whatwg.org/multipage/webappapis.html#import-maps>`_, which allow web pages to control the behavior of JavaScript imports.

-By the time of writing importmaps are supported natively by Google Chrome, a polyfill is available for Firefox and Safari and included by TYPO3 core and applied whenever an importmap is emitted.
+In november 2022 importmaps are supported natively by Google Chrome, a polyfill is available for Firefox and Safari and included by TYPO3 core and applied whenever an importmap is emitted.